somu15/Bayesian_Ground_Motion_Selection/README.md

 These are a set of codes to perform a Bayesian analysis of the Conditional Spectrum approach for ground motion selection.
 A set of instructions to run the codes are provided below.

 # Corresponding paper
 "A Bayesian Treatment of the Conditional Spectrum Approach for Ground Motion Selection".
-Report by Somayajulu Dhulipala, Jack Baker and Madeleine Flint.
+Somayajulu Dhulipala (Virginia Tech), Jack Baker (Stanford), and Madeleine Flint (Virginia Tech).

 Created by Somayajulu Dhulipala, 20 May 2017